These Low-Sugar and Whole Wheat Ranger Cookies with Pecans, Coconut, and Chocolate are delicious for a healthier cookie option!

 Spray a baking sheet with nonstick spray.
 Use a tablespoon to scoop out heaping spoonfuls of batter and place them 2 inches apart.
 (Original recipe said 16 cookies, but I only got 12.)

 Bake cookies 16-20 minutes, or until the bottom is golden and the top of the cookies feel dry.
 (Cookies in the photo were baked for 18 minutes.)
 Let cool 20-30 minutes.
 These cookies freeze well.

 These cookies (made with Stevia Granulated Sweetener or Splenda) would be approved for phase 2 or 3 of the South Beach Diet.
-Bittersweet chocolate chips would be the best choice for South Beach, but the semi-sweet chocolate chips I used only had 8 grams of sugar in 30 chips, so if that's all you had these would still be pretty low sugar cookies.
+Bittersweet chocolate chips would be the best choice for South Beach or low-glycemic diets, but the semi-sweet chocolate chips I used only had 8 grams of sugar in 30 chips, so if that's all you had these would still be pretty low sugar cookies.
 These are probably too high in carbs for traditional low-carb diet plans.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.